 Your student voice

-Your student association's aim is to make sure that you enjoy the best university experience possible.
-They represent all students and provide a range of services which are run by students and led by students association leadership/executive group.
+Your students association's aim is to make sure that you enjoy the best university experience possible.
+They represent all students and provide a range of services led by student leaders and an executive group.
 These include things like representation, advocacy, events, and clubs.
 They are here to give you a helping hand and ensure your student voice is heard.

 Te Tira Ahu Pae

-Te Tira Ahu Pae will deliver services to Massey University students throughout the country ensuring equivalent and equitable services are delivered to all students.
+Your students association, Te Tira Ahu Pae, delivers services to Massey University students throughout the country ensuring equivalent and equitable services are delivered to all students.

 Services delivered include:

-- Advocacy – student advocates are available to help you with class disputes, course-related problems, landlord difficulties and general advice.
+• Advocacy – student advocates are available to help you with class disputes, course-related problems, landlord difficulties and general advice.
+Financial support is available to assist you with emergencies that affect your wellbeing.
 They also coordinate the class representative system working to address course delivery issues on behalf of your class.

-- Clubs and societies – supporting academic, social, cultural and sports clubs and societies by providing administrative support and facilitating club activity grant funding.
+• Clubs and groups – supporting academic, social, cultural and sports clubs and groups by providing administrative support and facilitating club activity grant funding.
 The list of student-run clubs to join is growing, and you can start a new one to meet your interests.

-- Student to student communication – producing online and hard copy media, including your student magazine Massive and printed promotion posters.
-Online communication portals such as student association websites, Facebook and Instagram.
-Student TV and radio including Radio Control 99.4FM and media production.
+• Student to student communication – producing media online and hard copy media, including your student magazine (Massive) and printed promotion posters.
+Communication portals include the students association website, Facebook, Instagram, Radio Control 99.4FM and media production.

 Engage with your student community

-Have fun and make a difference to your student experience by engaging with your student associations, clubs and common interest groups while on your academic journey at Massey.
+Have fun and make a difference to your student experience by engaging with your students association, clubs and common interest groups while on your academic journey at Massey.

-View the student association websites so that you can find information offered at the different campuses or available to online students.
-They are funded through your Student Services Levy – get involved and share your student voice.
+View your students association website so that you can find information offered at the different campuses or available to online students.
+They are funded through your student services fee – get involved and share your student voice.

 Structure